The threat of cyberattacks is ever-increasing – here are our top cyber security tips for business owners and employees to stay vigilant.

 Every 19 seconds in the UK, a small business is successfully hacked, according to research by Hiscox.
 The clear-up costs alone can be over £25,000 on average, not to mention the stress, data compromise and loss of customer trust that occur alongside.

-The mass change to remote working earlier this year meant that businesses didn’t have much time to introduce an entire new IT infrastructure.
+The sudden, mass change to remote working when Covid-19 hit meant that businesses didn’t have much time to introduce an entirely new IT infrastructure.
 This means that IT systems and personal equipment are being used in ways they weren’t designed for, and are more vulnerable to cyberattacks.
 With remote working set to be the norm for the near future, and many businesses introducing permanent remote/hybrid working policies, organisations need to consider the increased security risk that comes with remote working.

 In many cases, the pandemic has highlighted potential weaknesses in IT security – a recent survey reported that over half of UK businesses have found impersonation attempts harder to detect, and have been subject to more attempts of employee account hijacking.